Rogaining

 The standard international orienteering symbol is used to designate a checkpoint on rogaining courses.

-Rogaining is an orienteering sport of long distance cross-country navigation, involving both route planning and navigation between checkpoints using a variety of map types.
+Rogaining is an orienteering sport of long distance cross-country navigation, involving route planning and navigation between checkpoints using a variety of map types.
 In a rogaine, teams of two to five people choose which checkpoints to visit within a time limit with the intent of maximising their score.
 Teamwork, endurance, competition and an appreciation for the natural environment are features of the sport.
 Championship rogaines are 24 hours long, but rogaines can be as short as two hours.

 History

 Rogaining can trace its roots back to 1947 when the first of many events with some of the features of rogaines was organised by the Melbourne University Mountaineering Club.
 The events from the 1940s eventually led to the birth of the sport of rogaining in April 1976, in Melbourne, Australia.
-The sport was named, rules were adopted and the world’s first rogaining association was formed (the Victorian Rogaining Association).
+The sport was named, rules were adopted, and the world’s first rogaining association was formed (the Victorian Rogaining Association).
 Growth of the association and the sport occurred rapidly over the next decade.

-The word rogaining is derived from the names of three of the founders, Rod Phillips, Gail Davis (née Phillips) and Neil Phillips (RoGaiNe, hence "rogaining", "rogainer" etc.) who were all members of the Surrey-Thomas Rover Crew which organised the world's first rogaine.
+The word rogaining is derived from the names of three of the founders, Rod Phillips, Gail Davis (née Phillips) and Neil Phillips (RoGaiNe, hence "rogaining", "rogainer" etc.), who were all members of the Surrey-Thomas Rover Crew which organised the world's first rogaine.
 The name was formally adopted by the Victorian Rogaining Association at its inaugural annual general meeting in August 1976 and accepted by Scouts Australia and University bushwalking groups to give the new sport an identity in its own right.

 World Rogaining Championships were first held in 1992, and then every two years from 1996 to 2012.
-Between 2012 and 2017 they were held every year, but changed back to every two years in 2017.The country arranging the World Championships is chosen two years in advance by the International Rogaining Federation.
+Between 2012 and 2017, they were held every year, but changed back to every two years in 2017.
+The country arranging the World Championships is chosen two years in advance by the International Rogaining Federation.